SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/05-Homework.md

 The second one is to decode the received message and display it.

-When the `Encode and send it` button is clicked, you should get the given message from the first textarea.
+When the `Encode and send it` button is clicked, you should get the given message from the first texta rea.

 When you get the current message, you should encode it as follows:

-- Change the ASCII CODE on every single character in that message by adding 1 to the current ASCII NUMBER that represent the current character in that message.
+- Change the ASCII CODE on every single character in that message by adding 1 to the current ASCII NUMBER that represents the current character in that message.

-- Clear the sender textarea and append the encoded message to the receiver textarea.
+- Clear the sender text area and append the encoded message to the receiver text area.

-After that, when the `Decode and read it` button is clicked, you need to get the encoded message from the receiver textarea and do the opposite logic:
+After that, when the `Decode and read it` button is clicked, you need to get the encoded message from the receiver text area and do the opposite logic:

 - Subtract 1 from the current ASCII NUMBER that represents the current character in that message.

-- Replace the encoded message with your decoded message in the receiver textarea to make it readable.
+- Replace the encoded message with your decoded message in the receiver text area to make it readable.

 # Example